ela-compil/BACnet/Docs/README.txt

 3.2 MSTP TIMINGS
 	The timing requirements in the BACnet/MSTP standard is a bit tricky issue on systems like Windows.
 In particular the standard defines a time slot in which to assume ownership of the token.
-The time slot is definded as [500 + TS*10 : 500 + (TS+1)*10] ms. This is a 10 ms time slot measured after the last byte on the line.
+The time slot is defined as [500 + TS*10 : 500 + (TS+1)*10] ms. This is a 10 ms time slot measured after the last byte on the line.
 	My code implements the MSTP Master state machine a bit differently from the standard.
 The standard is designed for small unscheduled MCUs.
-Scheduled systems like RTOS and Windows can take advantage of blocking code structure and thereby give a bit more simpler code.
+Scheduled systems like RTOS and Windows can take advantage of blocking code structure and thereby give a bit more simple code.
 This is probably not wise to use in non real time systems like Windows.
 But so I've done.
 My first version was implemented with a high resolution timer (The Stopwatch class in .NET) but I like this version better.
 And it still retains most of the state